Campus Vision: A Narrative Arc

 Over the last couple of decades, various movements in the American church coalesced to generate a new wave of multiplication.
 The church has enjoyed a new gospel centrality, producing a fresh missional passion, a resurgence of the Great Commission and newly energized local and global church planting efforts.
 One recent movement in particular, the multi-site church movement, continues to enjoy expansion and growth as churches extend their reach through multiple venues and locations.
 It is with deep humility and gratitude before the Lord that we recognize The Village’s blessing to be a small part in many of these movements.

-We want to establish campuses and strengthen them with solid gospel-driven leaders so that healthy campuses might become healthy churches.
+We want to strengthen our campuses with solid gospel-driven leaders so that they might become healthy churches.
 In short, we would prayerfully consider this when it seems right to the Holy Spirit and us (Acts 15:28).
 This principle serves church leaders in the decision-making process.
 A confluence of unity among the church’s leadership and affirmation of the Holy Spirit presses the church forward.
 Sometimes God uses clear and objective signposts to follow, but other times He uses the subjective sense and collective biblical wisdom to lead a church into the unknown.
 Either direction takes convictional courage.

 This transition strategy modifies the traditional approach and strategy of multi-site churches, resulting in significant implications for the entire church.
 Rather than interpreting this transition as a critique of the typical multi-site approach, it should be understood as capitalizing on an opportunity.
 More directly, it is leveraging the typical multi-site approach to, instead, plant more churches.